wavefrontHQ/docs/pages/doc/ts_rawavg.md

 The `rawavg()` aggregation function averages the data values reported at each moment in time, across the time series that are represented by the expression.

-By default, `rawavg()` returns a single series of averages by aggregating values across all time series.
+By default, `rawavg()` returns a single series of averages by aggregating data values across all time series.
 You can optionally group the time series based on one or more characteristics, and obtain a separate series of averages for each group.

 A raw average is computed only from real values reported at a given moment in time.
 No interpolation is performed to fill in data gaps in any time series.